gbv/wdmapper/docs/commands.rst

     $ # ...wait until Wikidata could have been modified...
     $ wdmapper diff P214 P2428 -t csv < mappings.csv

-Each output line is preceded with "+ " or "- " to indicate which links differ.
+Each output line is preceded by "+ " if an input link is missing in Wikidata or "- " if a link from Wikidata is missing in the input.

+The output is sorted by links.
+Option "limit" implies option "sort" to get stable results.
+Use command `check` instead to compare a limited set of mappings against mappings on Wikidata.

 convert